arishuynhvan/MITx6.00.2x/README.md

 - [ ] Research and set up TTD in Python
 - [x] Create virtual environment for practice exercises, homework, problems, midterm and exams
 - [x] Set up anaconda so it will open jupyter notebook in the folder of the virtual environment instead of ```C:/Users/<username>```
+- [ ] Create a TOC since this doc is rather long

 ## Setup